On average, your neighbors pay $84 a month.See Your Rates

 Many different factors come into play when insurance companies calculate the cost of homeowners insurance.
 Some, like the age of your home, are within your control.
 Others, like crime rates or natural disasters, are beyond your control.
 Here are some of the factors that affect the cost of homeowners insurance in Hawaii.

 Home prices can greatly affect the cost of insurance in any given state.
 A higher average home price generally means higher premiums in that state.
-For Hawaii, the average listing price is $774,583 as of July 2015, more than two and a half times the national average of $284,748.
+For Hawaii, the average listing price is $774,583 as of July 2015.
+That's more than two and a half times the national average of $284,748.

 Burglary is a serious and sometimes violent property crime.
-States with higher average burglary rates generally have higher average home insurance premiums, because the likelihood that someone will need to file a claim is higher.
-According to data from the FBI Uniform Crime Report, in 2013, Hawaii’s average burglary rate was 536.5 per 100,000 people, which is much lower than the national average of 610.0 per 100,000.
+States with higher average burglary rates generally have higher average home insurance premiums.
+That's because the likelihood that someone will need to file a claim is higher.
+In 2013, Hawaii’s average burglary rate was 536.5 per 100,000 people.
+That's much lower than the national average of 610.0 per 100,000.

-While Hawaii’s tropical climate keeps it beautiful year-round, the archipelago does experience some weather events that could pose as homeowners insurance risks.
-Hawaii is known for having very little difference between summer and winter temperatures, but extreme weather does come into play on the islands’ climate.
+Hawaii’s tropical climate keeps it beautiful year-round.
+Even so, the archipelago does experience some weather events that could pose as homeowners insurance risks.
+Hawaii is known for having very little difference between summer and winter temperatures.
+But extreme weather does come into play on the islands’ climate.

-Rainfall: Hawaii is the rainiest state; the Big Island averages over 250 days of rain per year and receives an average of 100 inches of rain per year in some spots.
+Rainfall: Hawaii is the nation's rainiest state.
+The Big Island averages over 250 days of rain per year and receives an average of 100 inches of rain per year.
 In some spots in Hawaii, it rains more than half of days of the year.
 For example, Hawaii Volcanoes Park averages 290 days of rain a year--that’s the equivalent of once every 1.25 days!
 While not all of the islands are as wet, rain is a serious concern in Hawaii, especially during the winter.
 For example, Puukohola, also on the Big Island, only averages 40 days of rain per year.
 Rain usually comes in the form of light, frequent showers and is occasionally marked by towering clouds.
 This constant, mild rain is both a nuisance and a homeowners insurance hazard.
 The moisture created by this rain can build up and become trapped inside homes, leading to possible mold and mildew development.

 Tropical and Kona storms: In Hawaii, most major tropical storms occur between October and March.
 However, because of calm, cool island winds, these storms are rarely severe.
 Tropical storms bring winds that can be extremely high, though not as high as a hurricane.
 Kona storms are most common during winter, and they are characterized by more widespread, and longer-lasting rains.
 Kona storms bring about heavy rain, hail, landslides, and snow at high elevations.
 Hawaiians see two or three of these storms a year, which can last days, and as such can cause flooding.
 It is important to note that the only way to obtain flood insurance is through the National Flood Insurance Program.
 Learn more about the NFIP here.
 Kona storms also have a negative effect on the world-famous surfing industry, as they can cause swells, waterspouts, dangerous waves.